COVID-19 Rapid Response Initiative

-In response to the COVID-19 pandemic, the Richland County Foundation has redirected its Unrestricted/Community Fund to meet emerging needs.
+In response to the COVID-19 pandemic, the Richland County Foundation Board of Trustees redirected its Unrestricted/Community Fund to meet emerging needs.
 The Community Fund will provide grants for basic needs such as food and housing along with other essential health and human services on a rolling basis to nonprofit organizations in Richland County.

 The Foundation is accepting online grant applications on a rolling basis. https://app.smarterselect.com/programs/65619-Richland-County-Foundation

 To date, a total of $714,032 has been awarded for COVID-19 Relief in the community.
 That total includes the funding from the Foundation's Community Fund, Donor-Advised Funds, $100,000 from Richland County Job and Family Services, and $37,742 raised online via a special COVID-19 Relief edition of Richland Gives in early May.

 COVID-19 Rapid Response grants have been awarded to the following organizations: